960ptou/CS375-Final-Project/README.md

 # first, make a directory called books in the same place as root
 # download https://drive.google.com/drive/folders/1iyjwiT2JEcub1a-WFCVo-FsfX37N-Csu?usp=sharing (a fake book generated via faker) -> put that in the books folder

+# run the follow to get cvs will generated data
+python dummy_setup/fillDatabaseFromBooks.py
+bash dummy_setup/filldb.bash

 # start server
 npm run start

+# At this point you can really just go to
+"http://localhost:3000/", it will have some random books with images to links

 # to see that book, please go to
 `http://localhost:3000/book/BOOKID/volumes`